 Russian inheritance tax

 There has been no inheritance tax in Russia since 2006; therefore, you won’t have to file anything if you inherit part of a Russian estate.
 This applies regardless of the individual’s residency status.
 Gift taxes on donations have also been abolished.
-However, gifts of real estate, vehicles, and quoted or unquoted shares between non-family members are subject to personal income tax at 13%, and the recipient must pay these taxes.
+However, gifts of real estate, vehicles, and quoted or unquoted shares between non-family members are subject to personal income tax at 13% or 15%.
+The recipient must pay these taxes.

-Note that gifts from family members or close relatives are not subject to PIT.
+Note that gifts from family members or close relatives are not subject to personal income tax.
 Other assets may be gifted to anyone without incurring taxes.

-When an heir inherits real estate, they must pay land and/or property taxes from the date of the testator’s death (from the date of opening the inheritance), even if they only receive a certificate of ownership later on.
+When an heir inherits real estate, they must pay land and/or property taxes from the date of the testator’s death (from the date of opening the inheritance).
+This is the case even if they only receive a certificate of ownership later on.
 However, an inherited car only becomes liable for transport tax from the date of re-registration of the car in the heir’s name.

 Securing your heirs’ inheritance in Russia